Law Enforcement Torch Run

 About the Law Enforcement Torch Run

-The Law Enforcement Torch Run® began 30 years ago in Kansas as a vision of Chief Richard LaMunyon, who wanted to give his officers an opportunity to participate in something positive.
-Today, the LETR is held in 50 states and 48 countries around the world.
-The event raises $42.6 million annually and recruits more than 15,000 law enforcement officers from all over the world.
+The Law Enforcement Torch Run® began 31 years ago in Kansas as a vision of Chief Richard LaMunyon, who wanted to give his officers an opportunity to participate in something positive.
+Today, the LETR is held in 50 states and 45 countries around the world.
+The event raises more than $55 million annually and recruits more than 90,000 law enforcement officers from all over the world.

 Missouri's Torch Run

 The Premier Partner for Missouri's Torch Run is Shop 'n Save.
 The Missouri Police Chiefs Association is the founding law enforcement organization for Missouri's Torch Run for Special Olympics.
-What began in 1986 as a 30-mile run is now a four-day relay covering more than 950 miles with 1,000 runners.
+What began in 1986 as a 30-mile run is now a four-day relay covering more than 950 miles with more than 3,000 runners.
 It originates in more than 40 locations and culminates at the site of the State Summer Games.
-2013 represents the 28th year that Missouri Law enforcement officers have supported SOMO.
+2016 represents the 31st year that Missouri Law enforcement officers have supported SOMO.

-Many agencies hold special events like Plane Pulls, motorcycle events, golf tournaments and trivia nights.
+Many agencies hold special events like Tip-A-Cops, motorcycle events, golf tournaments and trivia nights.
 Partners like Shop 'n Save conduct promotions that raise funds and generate awareness as well.
 A major source of funding comes from the sale of Torch Run T-shirts that feature a new design each year.
 Sponsors and corporate donations help round out these fundraising efforts.
 Our three statewide signature events are all LETR projects.
 They are hosted and planned by Law Enforcement agencies for their charity of choice - Special Olympics Missouri!
 These events are: Polar Plunges, Over the Edge, and Drive it Home Raffle.

 State sponsorships are available for companies and organizations seeking to align themselves with law enforcement to help Special Olympics.
 International Events Group (IEG) worked with us to develop our sponsorship package and offer the most valuable benefits for our partners.
 The Premier partner for Missouri's Torch Run is Shop'n Save.